 Characteristics of Retained Profits

-Retained profits are also not characterized by fixed burden of interest or installment payments like borrowed capital
+Retained profits are not characterized by the fixed burden of interest or installment payments like borrowed capital.

 Advantages and Disadvantages of Retained Profits as an Internal Source of Finance / Capital

 Advantages of Retained Earnings as an Internal Source of Finance